 I. Lost Ladies by Kiran Rao

-Glimmering as the at the Toronto International Film Festival (TIFF) this year, Laapataa Ladies is a comedy of errors by Kiran Rao that follows the trajectory of two men who lose their veiled brides while travelling in the same train.
+Glimmering as the centrepiece selection at the Toronto International Film Festival (TIFF) this year, Laapataa Ladies is a comedy of errors by Kiran Rao that follows the trajectory of two men who lose their veiled brides while travelling in the same train.
 Sharing the grey matter of understated social satires like Peepli Live (2010), the film depicts the primitivism of institutionalised marriage that herds women like cattle across the hinterland, without trying to overhaul the cultural machinery underlying such traditions.
 Deeply aware of the patriarchy that sits like a loose brick in the conventional family structure of rural India, the director strives to not alienate her audiences, believing that the fatuous suppression of femininity in day-to-day life is compelling enough without adding scenes of gratuitous violence or preachy soliloquies.

 II.
 A Match by Jayant Digambar Somalkar

 Premiering at TIFF, this plangent rhapsody of arranged weddings by first time director Jayant Digambar Somalkar, recounts the experience of Savita who is subjected to a nightmarish carousel of suitors streaming in and out of her house.
 Resplendent in the finest clothes her family owns, the young girl self consciously perched on a stool, is surrounded by men assessing her cooking and physical appeal.
-Representative of countless contrived over kanda poha and invasive interrogation, Sthal (A Match) is shot entirely in Dongargaon, the village that the director grew up in.
+Representative of countless such matches contrived over kanda poha and invasive interrogation, Sthal (A Match) is shot entirely in Dongargaon, the village that the director grew up in.